ciakdewitt/aws-text-to-speech/README.md

 )<br>
 <br>This is the syntax where we actually request Amazon Polly to synthesize our speech and there are the information that we need provide.<br>
 'Synthesize' is the process of artificially generating human speech using a computer or other device.<br>
+<br>Below you can find the snippet of the final form of the getText function we created to request AWS Polly 'synthesize_speech()'
 <br><img src="pictures/Polly_2.png" alt="Polly_2BotoCode">
 </p>